Global Gender Gaps

 Elsewhere in the world, off the streets, there is much talk as usual of quotas vs voluntary measures so that female talent can be maximised in our organisations.
 The World Economic Forum itself imposed a quota of 20% at their annual shindig in Davos.
 One in five delegates had to be women!
 Wow!
 Steps have been take to redress the balance in many countries including Spain, Belgium, France, Norway, Finland.
 In the UK a recent study stopped short of imposing quotas, unless voluntary measures fail.
 The target number is 25% of women on boards by 2015.
 According to CMI chief executive Ruth Spellman: “The news that companies will not be forced to promote female workers to the boardroom by quota will be widely welcomed by nervous businesses.”

 Change is not easy for the powers-that-be whether in organisational board rooms or the streets of Northern Africa.
 Or even individual men.
 Research has shown that quotas are a stress point for men.
 So although there is indeed progress, it does seem to be at a snail’s pace and we are being asked to settle for less than we should.

 Are you ready?

 But change will be inevitable however it comes about.
 As women we have to make sure that we are prepared.
 I am generally not in favour of quotas but feel regrettably that change will not come about without them, otherwise more women would already be in post at senior levels and businesses would not be nervous.
 The first wave of appointees will have a tough time probably, carrying with them the label of “positive discrimination”.
-They will have to be better than any male candidates in every respect.

 They will need strong resumés, a back catalogue of success stories, powerful presentations, forward thinking vision and a supportive and extended network, including mentors and sponsors.